 Be a weekend warrior.

 Reserve the weekend to do activities that are more challenging.
-Take advantage of any extra free time, and play in a sports tournament or sign up for a 2-hour tennis lesson.
-Team sports, hiking, indoor rock climbing, biking, a triathlon, or a racquetball match are perfect for an active weekend.
+Take advantage of any extra free time.
+Play in a sports tournament or sign up for a tennis lesson.
+Team sports, hiking, indoor rock climbing, biking, an organized race, or a racquetball match are perfect for an active weekend.

 Stay out of the seat.